Visitor guide

 How much does it cost to enter Hue Imperial City?

-The Hue Monuments Conservation Centre uses a tiered structure: Imperial City standalone, individual tomb tickets, and discounted combo passes that bundle the Citadel with three or more tombs.
+The Hue Monuments Conservation Centre offers various ticketing options including standalone tickets for the Imperial City, individual tomb tickets, and combo passes that may bundle multiple sites.
 Concierge-booked tickets on this site are displayed inclusive of service fee on the homepage cards — no separate currency conversion or hidden checkout add-ons.

 Is the Forbidden Purple City worth seeing if most of it is gone?

 Yes.
-Although roughly 130 of the original 160 buildings inside the Imperial City and the Forbidden Purple City were lost in 1968, what remains — the Royal Theatre, the Tô Miếu temple complex, several restored gates and pavilions, and the foundations themselves — conveys the scale of the loss.
-Active reconstruction is visible across most months and is interesting in its own right.
+Although the vast majority of the original buildings inside the Imperial City and the Forbidden Purple City were lost in 1968, what remains — the Royal Theatre, the Tô Miếu temple complex, several restored gates and pavilions, and the foundations themselves — conveys the scale of the loss.
+Active reconstruction efforts have been ongoing and, when visible, are interesting in their own right.

 Do I need to book skip-the-line tickets in advance?

-Hue's Citadel is large enough that ticket queues at the Ngọ Môn Gate are usually 10–30 minutes rather than the hour-plus seen at smaller European palaces.
+Hue's Citadel is large enough that ticket queues at the Ngọ Môn Gate are typically manageable compared to many popular heritage sites.
 The benefit of pre-booking is having an English-language printable pass, a confirmed combo bundle for the tombs, and pre-arranged transport — the time saving at the gate matters less here than the logistics of moving between the Citadel and three tombs in one day.

 What is included in the combo Citadel + Royal Tombs ticket?